City of Sammamish - COVID-19 (Coronavirus) Information & Resources

 Project Update - Phase II:

-Construction of Phase II of the Parks Systemwide Wayfinding Program (PSWP) is now underway!
-This phase will help direct users to Upper and Lower Sammamish Commons, Big Rock Park North, Big Rock Park Central, Ebright Creek Park, and Pine Lake Park.
+Construction of Phase II of the Parks Systemwide Wayfinding Program (PSWP) is now complete!
+This phase helps direct users to Upper and Lower Sammamish Commons, Big Rock Park North, Big Rock Park Central, Ebright Creek Park, and Pine Lake Park.
 A portion of Phase II was installed in summer 2020 as part of the SE 4th Street Improvement Project.
-A construction contract is anticipated to be awarded for the remaining work in February 2021.
-Implementation of Phase II is anticipated to be complete by Spring 2021.
-Click here to see a map of the installation locations for the remaining work of Phase II.
+A construction contract was awarded for the remaining work in February 2021.
+Implementation of Phase II was completed in Spring 2021.

 In 2018, the City of Sammamish Parks, Recreation & Facilities Department began working on the design and implementation of the Park Systemwide Wayfinding Program.
 This program focuses on vehicular directional signage that will guide users to City parks and preserves, a priority identified in the 2018 Parks, Recreation and Open Space Plan.
 Phase I of the project is now complete and included the installation of vehicular wayfinding signs to three parks: Pine Lake Park, Beaver Lake Park, and Beaver Lake Preserve.
 Keep an eye out for these new park signs as you drive around the City!